-(Sisvrinchium dichotomum) Barely attaining over one foot in height, the diminutive and beautiful White stems that range from 12-30 inches in length.
+(Sisyrinchium dichotomum) Barely attaining over one foot in height, the diminutive and beautiful White Irisette has flat, from 12-30 inches in length.
 Stems are typically covered in numerous, erect glandular hairs.
 Leaves are simple, lanceolate or ovate, and alternate with a short petiole.
 Flowers are yellow, with five sepals that are often reddish at their base.
 In our region, flowering occurs from late June to late July.

-Appalachian Loosestrife (Lysimachia tonsa) Appalachian Loosestrife is a rhizomatous perennial herb with
+Appalachian Loosestrife (Lysimachia tonsa) Appalachian Loosestrife is a rhizomatous perennial herb with stems that range